igbmc/galaxycat/README.md

 *See Gunicorn documentation for more options*

 ## Search for tools using the webapp
-Tools can be searched by:
-  * Key one or many words.
-Example: samtools
+Tools can be searched by one or many key words.
+Example: samtools.
+Search can be limited using filters such as
   * EDAM ontology topics (see available topics in the Topics tab).
 Example: topics:conversion
-  * Instances to list all tools available on a given Galaxy instance.
+  * Instances.
 It requires from the instance to have a defined brand.
 Exemple: instance:galaxeast.

 # Coming up

-  * EDAM data integration
-  * ~~Better search engine~~
   * Pagination ~~and stats on search results~~
-  * ~~Direct link to instance terms~~